psharp/GuildLeaveSnark/README.md

 - Check if addon is enabled: `/gls on`
 - Verify your guild chat permissions
 - Make sure you're actually in a guild
+- Enable debug mode to see system messages: `/gls debug on`

+**"Guild kicks aren't triggering the addon"**
+- Enable debug mode: `/gls debug on`
+- Kick someone and check what message appears
+- If it doesn't match "has been kicked out of the guild by", the server may use different text
+- Report the exact message format for a fix

 **"I see an error about 'match'"**
 - This has been fixed in the latest version.
 Make sure you have the updated files.